UE and VR Development Technical Notes

 JSON_API DECLARE_LOG_CATEGORY_EXTERN(LogJson, Log, All);

-Method to Detect if it is an Installed Engine Version
+Method to Detect if Engine is Installed Version

 1